JackCSheehan/byte-script/README.md

 ```

 ## Introduction
-Most of the above instructions can take an argument of a single 8-bit integer.
+Most of the instructions can take an argument of a single 8-bit integer.
 For example, you can tell Byte Script to move 10 cells forward in the program tape with this instruction:
 ```
 >10;
 ```